Transient Shaper

-Transient Shaper, in some cases called transient designer or modulator, is a type of audio processor whose core is designed quite similarly to the compressor.
+Transient Shaper, sometimes called transient designer or modulator, is an audio processor whose core is designed quite similarly to the compressor.
 It could be best described as a level-independent dynamic processor.
-It is similar to compressor and expander effects but comparing to them its effect does not vary with signal level.
+It is similar to compressor and expander effects, but compared to them, its effect does not vary with signal level.

 One of the main challenges in audio engineering is to place elements right in the mix.
-Sometimes is hard to hit the fine line between presence and domination especially with percussive sounds.
+Sometimes, hitting the fine line between presence and domination is hard, especially with percussive sounds.
 A transient is a high amplitude, short-duration sound at the beginning of a waveform that occurs in percussion sounds.
-They are non-harmonic sound content which are affecting character and brightness as well as perceived distance of the sound.
-In the late 90`s company by the name of SPL revolutionized the music production and recording industry by introducing their, now famous, Transient Designer hardware effect processor.
-The processor used a combination of VCAs (voltage controlled amplifiers) and envelope followers to clamp down on specific areas of a sound’s transient events.
+They are non-harmonic sound content affecting character and brightness as well as the perceived distance of the sound.
+In the late 90's company by the name of SPL revolutionized the music production and recording industry by introducing their now famous Transient Designer hardware effect processor.
+The processor used a combination of VCAs (voltage-controlled amplifiers) and envelope followers to clamp down on specific areas of a sound's transient events.

 SPL

-In the core of the mentioned effect lays SPL`s “differential envelope technology“ which allows producing level-independent dynamic processing.
-Unlike compressor effect, transient designer had the ability to transparently shape the attack and sustain characteristics of sounds no matter their level and without the need for threshold and other parameters found in compressor effect.
-In fact, when SPL brought out their original transient designer, engineers were so taken with the ability of the unit to completely transform their drum tracks that many of them saw the unit as an absolute studio essential.
+SPL's "differential envelope technology "lies in the core of the mentioned effect, which allows for level-independent dynamic processing.
+Unlike the compressor effect, the transient designer could transparently shape the attack and sustain characteristics of sounds no matter their level and without the need for threshold and other parameters found in the compressor effect.
+When SPL brought out their original transient designer, engineers were so taken with the ability of the unit to completely transform their drum tracks that many of them saw the unit as an absolute studio essential.
 Although the same thing is achievable using a standard compressor or gate effects, many producers find the speed of achieving the desired effect with transient processing simply amazing.

 Attack and Sustain